-HiGHS is a high performance serial and parallel solver for large-scale sparse linear programming (LP) models developed in C++11, with interfaces to C, C#, FORTRAN, Julia and Python.
+HiGHS is a high performance serial and parallel solver for large-scale sparse linear programming (LP) and mixed-integer programming (MIP) models developed in C++11, with interfaces to C, C#, FORTRAN, Julia and Python.

 HiGHS is freely available under the MIT licence, and is downloaded from Github.
 Installing HiGHS from source code requires CMake minimum version 3.15, but no other third-party utilities.
-HiGHS can be used as a standalone executable on Windows and Linux.
+HiGHS can be used as a standalone executable on Windows, Linux and MacOS.
 There is a C++11 library which can be used within a C++ project or, via one of the interfaces, to a project written in other languages.

 Information on how to install and use HiGHS is given in the guide below, and full documentation can be built using doxygen.
 Your comments or specific questions on HiGHS would be greatly appreciated, so please send an email to firstname.lastname@example.org to get in touch with the team.